awsdocs/aws-transfer-user-guide/doc_source/custom-step-details.md

 You can extract the `ExecutionId`, `Token`, and `WorkflowId` from the input event that is passed when the Lambda function executes \(examples are shown in the following sections\)\.
 The `Status` value can be either `SUCCESS` or `FAILURE`\.

-To be able to call the `SendWorkflowStepState` API operation from your Lambda function, you must use the latest version of the AWS SDK\.
+To be able to call the `SendWorkflowStepState` API operation from your Lambda function, you must use a version of the AWS SDK that was published after [Managed Workflows were introduced](doc-history.md#workflows-introduced)\.

 ## Using multiple Lambda functions consecutively<a name="multiple-lambdas"></a>